Convoy raises $400 million to expand its on-demand trucking platform – TechCrunch

 The funding round brings Convoy’s post-money valuation to $2.75 billion.

 The round was co-led by Generation Investment Management and previous Convoy investor T. Rowe Price Associates.
-Asset management firm Baillie Gifford, which has fondness for pre-IPO tech companies, Fidelity and Durable Capital Partners as well as Series C investors CapitalG and Lone Pine Capital also participated in the round.
+Asset management firm Baillie Gifford, which has fondness for pre-IPO tech companies, Fidelity and Durable Capital Partners, as well as Series C investors CapitalG and Lone Pine Capital, also participated in the round.

-Convoy has managed to attract a slew of high-profile investors— and their capital — such as Jeff Bezos, Salesforce CEO Marc Benioff and even U2’s Bono and the Edge.
+Convoy has managed to attract a slew of high-profile investors — and their capital — such as Jeff Bezos, Salesforce CEO Marc Benioff and even U2’s Bono and the Edge.
 In the four years since its founding, Convoy has raised a total of more than $668 million.
 Early investors include Greylock Partners, Y Combinator, Cascade Investment (the private investment vehicle of Bill Gates) and Code.org founders Hadi and Ali Partovi.

 And that money has been put to work.
 Convoy co-founders Dan Lewis and Grant Goodale set out in 2015 to modernize freight brokerage, a fragmented and oftentimes analog business that matches loads from shippers with truckers.

-The company has gone from hundreds of loads per week in 2016 to tens of thousands per week across the U.S. Notably, Convoy’s platform handles 100% of the matching, as opposed having humans complete the task.
+The company has gone from hundreds of loads per week in 2016 to tens of thousands per week across the U.S. Notably, Convoy’s platform handles 100% of the matching, as opposed to having humans complete the task.

-Convoy also has about 100 routes, many of them concentrated around economic hubs such as Chicago.
-Michigan and California, Lewis told TechCrunch.
+Convoy also has about 100 routes, many of them concentrated around economic hubs such as Chicago, Michigan and California, Lewis told TechCrunch.

 The 850-person company wants to accelerate those efforts with capital raised in this latest round.
-Although it’s bound to face more competition.
+However, it’s bound to face more competition.
 Uber Freight, Loadsmart and Flexport are just a few online marketplaces that are targeting freight.

 Convoy has added new features to its platform as part of its scaling strategy.
-The company launched in 2019 an automated reloads feature that allows truckers book multiple loads at a time.
+The company launched in 2019 an automated reloads feature that allows truckers to book multiple loads at a time.
 It also added Convoy Go, which allows drivers to bring their truck cab and hook up to a trailer pre-filled with cargo.